-Making Higher Education Attainable Interim Study Committee.
-The bill amends provisions relating to the Colorado opportunity scholarship initiative, including:
+The act amends provisions relating to the Colorado opportunity scholarship initiative (COSI), including:

 - Removing references to obsolete reports and requirements.

-The bill amends provisions relating to the payment of administrative expenses by authorizing the department of higher education to spend from the Colorado opportunity scholarship initiative fund an amount equal to a certain percentage of total expenditures from the fund for the prior fiscal year unless the general assembly modifies the percentage in the annual budget bill.
+The act amends provisions relating to the payment of administrative expenses by authorizing the department of higher education to spend from the COSI fund an amount equal to not more than 7.5% of total expenditures from the fund for the prior fiscal year unless the general assembly modifies the percentage in the annual budget act.